cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

 How Tasks Get Access To The Suite Directory
 -------------------------------------------

-The suite bin directory is automatically added ``$PATH``.
+The workflow bin directory is automatically added ``$PATH``.
 If a remote suite configuration directory is not specified the local (suite host) path will be assumed with the local home directory, if present, swapped for literal ``$HOME`` for